Kingwood Pest & TermitePest & Termite

 5 min read Updated 2026-06-26

 Wasp colonies in Spring and Kingwood spend all spring and summer getting bigger.
-By August, a nest that started with a single queen can hold hundreds of workers — or thousands, if you have yellow jackets underground and haven't found them yet.
+By August, a nest that started with a single queen can hold hundreds of workers.
+Thousands, if you have yellow jackets underground and haven't found them yet.
 Most stings happen when someone walks too close to a nest they didn't know was there.
 The species matters a lot: paper wasps are defensive but manageable, yellow jackets will pursue you across the yard, and bald-faced hornets are aggressive enough that a basketball-sized nest near your roofline is a professional job.

 Dealing with this right now?